by Dedra Jize, OT, CSA

 4. Choose good nutrition, having healthy and quick food options available

 5. Set aside the time and create an environment to get a good night’s sleep

 These few items will go a long way in helping you reduce the physical, psychological and emotional stress that you experience as a caregiver.
 You will feel stronger in all areas that will help you to take responsibility for your own well-being while also caring for another.

-I am Dedra Jize, the Geriatric Care Manager at the Law Office of Roy W. Litherland, and I’m here to support seniors and their loved ones.
+I am Dedra Jize, the Geriatric Care Manager at the Litherland, Kennedy & Associates, APC, Attorneys at Law, and I’m here to support seniors and their loved ones.
 I can assess the situation and assist with a plan that works and helps everyone in your family.
 I advocate for seniors or the frail that are in the hospital, and can also advocate for you, the caregiver, to help you get your needs met while seeing that excellent care is being provided for your loved one.
 I offer a free 15-minute consultation to determine how I may be able to help you.
 You can reach me at the office at (408) 356-9200 or (831) 476-2400.

 Dedra Jize is a Certified Senior Advisor and Geriatric Care Manager.
 She works to help our senior clients and their families with Medicare issues, and Medi-Cal applications and representations.
 Dedra provides psycho-social assessments of health care needs, develops individualized plans for care, evaluates the specific needs of clients, and makes recommendations when applicable for home care services, independent living communities, assisted living facilities, and nursing facilities.
 Her goal in working with clients is to advocate on behalf of the senior, and to enhance the quality of life of both the older adult and his or her family.